 - Medicine.
 You should bring at least 10 extra days’ worth of any medication or medical supplies you rely on, in case you are required to self-isolate on the islands.

 - Plan for all eventualities.
 Have a plan for how you will respond if you or any close contacts within your travel party develop symptoms, tests positive or is contacted by NHS Test and Trace while you are on Scilly and discuss it with your accommodation provider before travel.
+Whilst there is an evacuation scheme in place, it is subject to a full risk assessment of each case and there is no guarantee that you will be evacuated from the islands in the event that you contract coronavirus during your stay.

 - Contactless payment.
 Most local businesses offer contactless payments.
 Please use this system wherever possible.